The Source Terms and Conditions

 5.5.2. send the Intermediary a summary report of General Insurance policy sales and Commissions payable where the premium has been received by Source in the preceding month.

 5.6.
 Any changes to the nominated bank account must be communicated to the Company in writing; signed by a principal and on company letterhead.

-5.8.
-The Company’s statement of account (which may be contained in writing, e-mail or direct on-line communication) shall be the prime record of Commission due to the Intermediary and of any money due to the Company from the Intermediary, all save in the case of manifest errors or omissions.
+5.12.
+The Company’s statement of account (which may be contained in writing, e-mail or direct on-line communication) shall be the prime record of Commission due to the Intermediary, all save in the case of manifest errors or omissions.

-5.10.
-The Company will from time to time make such relevant searches and checks in respect of the Intermediary and its owners/ principals (including in relation to credit worthiness and regulatory status) as it sees fit.
+5.14.
+The Company will from time to time make such relevant searches and checks in respect of the Intermediary and its owners/principals (including in relation to creditworthiness and regulatory status) as it sees fit.